shaurya96/Basic-Home-Lab/README.md

     </div>

   - Now, let's move to installing [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) in the windows machine.
-    - Before installing, you might be thinking why we installed sysmon when we have Splunk already in there
+    - Before installing, you might wonder why we need Sysmon when Splunk is already installed.
       - Sysmon generates rich, granular telemetry → writes it into Windows Event Logs.
       - Without Sysmon, Splunk might only see basic Windows events (logons, service starts, etc.).
 With Sysmon, you now see deep telemetry like:
         - “Process resume.pdf.exe spawned cmd.exe”
         - “Outbound connection to 192.168.20.11:4444”
         - “Suspicious PowerShell command line”
-    - Once installed using the above link, let's install the [configuration file](https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml)
+    - Once Sysmon is installed, let's install the [configuration file](https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml)
     - Sysmon without a configuration file is almost useless, here’s why:
       - By default, if you just run `.\sysmon.exe -i`, it logs only a very limited set of events.
       - A configuration file (XML) tells Sysmon what exactly to monitor — processes, command-line arguments, network connections, registry modifications, file creation, etc.